schweercollins/schweercollinswebsite/content/authors/admin/_index.md

     url: https://ww.uoregon.edu

 # Short bio (displayed in user profile at end of posts)
-bio: I use prevention science to identify malleable intervention targets and tailor evidence-based interventions to prevent child maltreatment, justice involvement, and substance use.
+bio: Actionable research to prevent child maltreatment, justice involvement, and substance use.

 # Interests to show in About widget
 interests: